Resume Writing Tips and Tricks

 Of course, the whole point of sharing these resume tips and tricks is to ensure you are building a quality resume that will help you secure a job.
 At Whitman Associates, we see hundreds of resumes a week, and want to share our tips with you.
 We work with many job seekers, some looking for temp opportunities to get their foot in the door, and others that are looking for their next permanent role.
 To get started on the search for your next role, send your resume to resumes@whitmanjobs.com.

 Having a great resume is key to being successful in your job search.
 Your resume is typically the first impression an employer has of you, so it’s important that it properly represents you.
-To help, we’ve listed 5 common resume mistakes that job hunters make.
+Recruiters often receive hundreds of resumes for each open position.
+To speed along their process, they’ll often throw away a resume as soon as they note certain mistakes.
+We don’t want you to fall into that trap!
+To help, we’ve listed five resume mistakes you need to avoid that job hunters often make.

-• The most common resume mistakes are errors in spelling and grammar.
-Errors like this are easiest way to get your resume rejected because employers are likely to assume you are careless or sloppy in your work.
+The most frequent resume mistakes are errors in spelling and grammar.
+Common resume mistakes like this are the easiest way to get your resume rejected because employers are likely to assume you are careless or sloppy in your work.

-• Make sure to edit your resume several times before submitting it.
-It also helps to have someone else read it over, a new set of eyes are more likely to pick up on any small resume mistakes.
+Make sure to edit your resume several times before submitting it.
+It also helps to have someone else read it over — a new set of eyes is more likely to pick up on any small resume errors.
+Or, there are a plethora of free, online grammar and spell-check sites you can run your resume through before submitting it.
+Grammarly and Scribbr are two popular options.

 2. Length

-• You also want to avoid having too short of a resume.
+However, having too short of a resume is also a common resume mistake.
 If you are a recent college grad or just out of high school and have only worked at one or two positions, try to expand upon your responsibilities to lengthen your work history.
 Also, you can include extracurricular activities you participated in if the experience you gained seems relevant to your career.

-• It’s not necessary to mention your marital status or children on your resume.
+It’s not necessary to mention your marital status or children on your resume — these are also common resume mistakes.
 Again, a potential employer is only interested in your professional background.

-• Don’t include your picture on your resume.
+Don’t include your picture on your resume.
+At this stage of the application process, it is better to allow the recruiter to judge you solely based on your qualifications and work history — not your appearance.
 The exception is if you are applying for an acting or modeling role.

-• Another common resume mistake is using more than two fonts.
-Keep it simple, so that an employer’s eye can easily follow your work history down the page.
+For example, some people choose to use more than two fonts.
+Instead, keep it simple, so that an employer’s eye can easily follow your work history down the page.
 There is no need to go crazy with bold and italicized fonts in different colors.

-• Always list the month and year you started and finished each position on your resume.
-Job seekers avoid adding dates to their work history for various reasons, but this is a huge resume mistake!
+Always list the month and year you started and finished each position on your resume.
+Job seekers avoid adding dates to their work history for various reasons, but this is a huge common resume mistake to avoid!
 Omitting dates makes employers feel that you are hiding something.

-• List the appropriate job title for each of your positions.
-New employers will most likely get employment verifications on your work history, so it’s important you have all the correct information.
+List the appropriate job title for each of your positions.
+New employers will most likely conduct employment verifications on your work history and reference checks, so it’s important you have all the correct information.
 If there is a discrepancy with your job title or dates of employment, your new employer will be suspicious.

-• Lastly, one of the biggest common resume mistakes is leaving off software or programs that you’ve used.
+Lastly, one of the biggest of the five resume mistakes you need to avoid is leaving off software or programs that you’ve used.
 Be sure to list these, especially since an employer may be screening resumes electronically, and you don’t want to be overlooked because of what you left out.

-Keep these five easily avoidable resume mistakes on hand next time you update your resume and you’ll be sure to land a great job in no time!
+Keep these five easily avoidable common resume mistakes on hand next time you update your resume and you’ll be sure to land a great job in no time!
+If you’ve been struggling with the job search for some time, consider working with a staffing agency for a qualified partner in seeking your dream job.

 How to Build a 5-Star Job Resume